Transform Your Practice by Becoming a Deming Disciple

 1. Do Not Rely on Inspection to Achieve Quality

 Deming advocates using inspection only to determine if a process is not optimized or not properly designed for the purpose for which it was intended.
-But as a means of quality control, routinely relying on spot checking and inspections will guarantee that you will have inconsistency and resulting impact on work product quality.
-Virtually all the focus needs to go into process.
-In the context of a law practice this can be checklists for every aspect of a matter from intake to drafting agreements and software for delegation and accountability-tracking.
+But as a means of quality control, routinely relying on spot checking and inspections will guarantee that you will have inconsistency and the resulting impact on work product quality.
+Virtually all the focus needs to go into the process.
+In the context of a law practice, this can be checklists for every aspect of a matter from intake to drafting agreements and software for delegation and accountability-tracking.

 2. Institute a Training Program- Yes you can afford it!

 No matter how much we rely on systemization, there is still so much “art” that goes into the practice of law.
 This is why training is key.
 While this sounds obvious, most small firms don’t go about this the right away.
 They typically have new hires shadow a team member.
 The problem with this is that it’s not methodical and often, it will result in the new hire picking up bad habits or imperfect approach from his or her mentor.
 Sort of making copies of copies in the days of audio cassettes.
 A formal training program seems far fetched for a small law practice, but there are tools designed to make it viable for small organizations.
-There are variety of online cloud applications for employee training (and testing).
-You can enter a questions and create a multiple choice test that can be administered after training.
+There are a variety of online cloud applications for employee training (and testing).
+You can enter a question and create a multiple choice test that can be administered after training.
 This can also be used regularly for assessments.
 It is also worthwhile to record a video of how common situations are to be handled.
-This ensures a consistent onboarding process for new employees, and one that can be regularly enhanced to address shortcomings in performance.
+This ensures a consistent onboarding process for new employees and one that can be regularly enhanced to address shortcomings in performance.

 3. What Cannot Be Measured Cannot Be Improved

 - Imputed Hourly Rate – I’ve spoken to attorneys who are under the impression that they’re earning the equivalent of 4-digit hourly rates on their flat fee or contingency cases.
-Once they’ve instituted systems that automatically track time, they’ve at times come to the realization that its in fact a far more meager hourly equivalent.
+Once they’ve instituted systems that automatically track time, they’ve at times come to the realization that it’s in fact a far more meager hourly equivalent.

 - Referral Report – Who gets the big basket come the holidays?
-Ideally the report will show not only billings but also collections.
+Ideally, the report will show not only billings but also collections.

 Much of the above requires an investment of time by the firm principals.
 This is no easy feat given how we attorneys are too busy chopping trees to stop and sharpen the axe.
 Block out time, make it sacrosanct on your calendar.
 It will yield dividends for decades.